Effects of squared four-fermion operators of the Standard Model Effective Field Theory on meson mixing: Effective operators in meson mixing at the Leading-Log approximation

 \subsection{Beyond the Standard Model}

 An analogous picture can be drawn in SMEFT.
 We consider a case analog to case (III) above.
-First of all, we consider that the underlying NP sector does not generate tree or one-loop contributions to dimension-6 $ | \Delta F | = 2 $ operators, and tree contributions to $ | \Delta F | = 2 $ operators of higher dimension, or at least that these contributions are highly suppressed.\footnote{For instance, in left-right models the masses of the extended (neutral) scalar sector suppress their tree-level contributions to meson mixing, see e.g. \cite{Bernard:2015boz,Endo:2018gdn}.} Then, we consider that a possible GIM-like mechanism in the NP sector does not eliminate the need to renormalize double-insertions of $ | \Delta F | = 1 $ dimension-6 operators (whose Wilson coefficients are taken to be non-zero), i.e., large logarithms are present, and assumed to be dominant.
-Under these assumptions, the leading contribution to meson mixing is captured by double-insertions of dimension-6 operators, that requires renormalization by dimension-8 operators.
-Solving an equation analogous to Eq.~\eqref{eq:RGEs_dim8_dim6} valid for SMEFT results then, when $ \Lambda_{\rm NP} \gg \mu_{EW} $, in the large logarithm $ \log ( \mu_{EW} / \Lambda_{\rm NP} ) $.
+First of all, we consider that the underlying NP sector does not generate tree or one-loop contributions to dimension-6 $ | \Delta F | = 2 $ operators, and tree contributions to $ | \Delta F | = 2 $ operators of higher dimension, or at least that these contributions are highly suppressed.\footnote{For instance, in typical left-right models without the addition of new fermions beyond right-handed neutrinos, the masses of the extended (neutral) scalar sector suppress their tree-level contributions to meson mixing, see e.g. Refs.~\cite{Bernard:2015boz,Endo:2018gdn}.
+In models with leptoquarks, there are no possible tree-level contributions to meson mixing, and integrating out heavy leptoquarks would result in the double-insertions under discussion.} Then, we consider that a possible GIM-like mechanism in the NP sector does not eliminate the need to renormalize double-insertions of $ | \Delta F | = 1 $ dimension-6 operators (whose Wilson coefficients are taken to be non-zero, and uncorrelated a priori), i.e., large logarithms are present, and assumed to be dominant.
+Under these assumptions, the leading contribution to meson mixing is captured by double-insertions of dimension-6 operators, that require renormalization by dimension-8 operators.
+Solving an equation analogous to Eq.~\eqref{eq:RGEs_dim8_dim6} valid in the context of SMEFT results then, when $ \Lambda_{\rm NP} \gg \mu_{EW} $, in the large logarithm $ \log ( \mu_{EW} / \Lambda_{\rm NP} ) $.

 For simplicity, we focus on double-insertions of the same operator, with the same flavour content.
-Concrete extensions of the SM will typically involve more than one effective operator and a richer flavour structure, and the leading-log contributions therein could be evaluated via a similar calculation as described below.
+Concrete extensions of the SM will typically involve more than one effective operator and a richer flavour structure, and the leading-log contributions therein could be evaluated via a calculation similar to the one described below.
 Furthermore, we focus on double-insertions of the full set of dimension-6 four-fermion operators of SMEFT, displayed in Tab.~\ref{tab:dimension_6}.
 Our starting point is the Warsaw basis of operators of dimension-6, and we will not discuss the matching of a particular model of renormalizable interactions onto that basis.